zeroslashone/right-sizing-pods/README.md

     ![Azure Baseline Latency](./images/base_azure_latency.png)

 6. Now lets run a performance test on the API with the same setup above with 2 concurrent users.
-Given that net/http creates a new Go routine for each routine it should be able to run parallely on the available 2vCPU's with no impact on the response time.
+Given that net/http creates a new Go routine for each request it should be able to run parallely on the available 2vCPU's with no impact on the response time.
     - With 2 Virtual User's:
         ![2 Virtual Users with a fast API](./images/no_op_2vu.png) It had no impact on response times and the response times were in the expected range.